 Once you have installed the January 31st update (KB4058258 (OS Build 16299.214)), you will be able to turn off this feature by going to Settings > Accounts > Sign-in options > Scroll down to Privacy > Toggle off Use my sign-in info to automatically finish setting up my device after an update or restart.

 Note: Not all apps are relaunched after a reboot.
 When I tested, Task Manager, Microsoft Excel, Word, and Internet Explorer have always reopened automatically, but Microsoft Edge and Notepad didn’t.
 Disabling Fast Startup feature does not change this behavior.
 Also, the Restore previous folder windows at logon Folder Options setting has nothing to do with this.

 Stop Auto Reopen of Programs after Restart

-Microsoft suggests exiting programs manually before shutdown, so that they won’t be be relaunched after reboot.
-That’s the best practice.
+If that doesn’t help, manually exit programs before the shutdown, so that they won’t be relaunched after reboot.
 However, if you don’t want to (or can’t always) do that before shutting down the system, here are the other options you have: